wildfly-clustering/wildfly-clustering-spring/web/README.md

 	}
 	```

-1. By omitting an `AbstractHttpSessionApplicationInitializer` implementation, we have denied Spring the ability to dynamically register its `ServletContextListener`.
+1. By omitting a `WebApplicationInitializer` implementation, we have denied Spring the ability to dynamically register its `ServletContextListener`.
-	In lieu of this, we create a listener extending `org.wildfly.clustering.spring.web.context.ContextLoaderListener` constructed with the component classes that would otherwise have been registered by `AbstractHttpSessionApplicationInitializer`.
+	In lieu of this, we create a proper servlet context listener extending `org.wildfly.clustering.spring.web.context.ContextLoaderListener` constructed with the component classes that would otherwise have been registered by `AbstractReactiveWebInitializer`.

 	```java
 	@WebListener